 Below I’ll be guiding you through the before, during & after of hosting a virtual recital.
 I’m writing “clients” in the sections below for ease, but you can apply these same steps to any teachers that may be working for you.

 Before the recital

-You spend a little extra time guiding them through the process from start to finish.
-And, you make sure first time students know exactly what to expect both before, during & after the recital.
+Spend a little extra time guiding them through the process from start to finish.
+And, make sure first time students know exactly what to expect both before, during & after the recital.

 This is the same as hosting a virtual recital.
 The only difference is that you are dealing with more technology.

 Thank goodness we have options of companies that make this much easier on us by taking care of all the programming!